 11,092 fantastic holiday lettings from 25 providers, such as Booking.com or Expedia, can be booked in Tokyo.
 By directly analysing these accommodation options, HomeToGo highlights the best deals and the highest rated lettings in Tokyo.

-Recommended holiday lettings Tokyo
+Recommended holiday rentals in Tokyo

 Best holiday homes with a patio or terrace

-Most popular holiday lettings with a fireplace
+Most popular holiday houses with a fireplace

-Recommended pet-friendly holiday lettings
+Recommended pet-friendly holiday houses

-Popular holiday rental amenities Tokyo
+Popular holiday rental amenities in Tokyo

-The weather Tokyo
+The weather in Tokyo

 Get a taste of how locals live by staying in a Tokyo apartment.
 Though dwellings here are typically small, Japanese apartments have a beautiful, distinctive style that makes the most of the space.
 A holiday apartment in Shinjuku or Kabukicho is the perfect base for some extreme shopping, and at night the area, especially Kabukicho, transforms into a nightlife haven.
 Ueno is a beautiful area in the north of Tokyo that is home to a beautiful park, museums and markets.
 It’s a little more laid back than other parts of Tokyo, so if you have kids if might be a good option for accommodation.

-We compare more than 300 providers, including:
+We compare more than 600 providers, including: